Find out when you need to charge VAT and at what rate if you supply food and drink for the purposes of catering or as a

-- supplies of food and drink products that are standard-rated within the excepted items (see Food products (VAT Notice 701/14)) are also standard-rated when supplied from vending machines (for example, sales of beverages or confectionery)
+- supplies of food and drink products that are standard-rated within the excepted items (read Food products (VAT Notice 701/14)) are also standard-rated when supplied from vending machines (for example, sales of beverages or confectionery)

-- supplies of food and drink from vending machines in canteens and restaurant type areas are standard-rated (or temporarily reduced rated) as supplies to be consumed on the premises where they have been supplied, an apportionment will only be allowed if the food seller can produce evidence to show that a proportion of the items of cold food (that would be eligible for zero rating) are taken away from the canteen or restaurant premises (see paragraph 3.3)
+- supplies of food and drink from vending machines in canteens and restaurant type areas are standard-rated (or temporarily reduced rated) as supplies to be consumed on the premises where they have been supplied, an apportionment will only be allowed if the food seller can produce evidence to show that a proportion of the items of cold food (that would be eligible for zero rating) are taken away from the canteen or restaurant premises (read paragraph 3.3 of this guidance)

-- supplies of food and drink from machines sited in thoroughfares and areas not designated for the consumption of food follow the liability of the product sold (see Food products (VAT Notice 701/14))
+- supplies of food and drink from machines sited in thoroughfares and areas not designated for the consumption of food follow the liability of the product sold (read Food products (VAT Notice 701/14))

-If the vending machine is on a university campus and is run by the students’ union you’ll need to read paragraph 5.5.
+If the vending machine is on a university campus and is run by the students’ union you’ll need to read paragraph 5.5 of this guidance.

 2.5 Aircraft, ships, trains and other means of transport

-If you make a separate supply of catering on board an aircraft, ship, train or other means of transport, it’s standard-rated (or temporarily reduced rated) unless it’s provided for consumption during a journey from the UK to an EU member state or on a journey to a country outside the UK or EU.
+If you make a separate supply of catering on board an aircraft, ship, train or other means of transport, it’s standard-rated (or temporarily reduced rated) unless it’s provided for consumption during a journey to a country outside the UK.

 If you supply passenger transport or cruises you’ll need to refer to The VAT treatment of passenger transport (VAT Notice 744A) and Tour Operators Margin Scheme (VAT Notice 709/5).